Overcoming Imposter Syndrome: 7 Powerful Strategies to Silence Self-Doubt and Unlock Your True Potential

 Who Does It Affect?

-Imposter syndrome doesn’t discriminate.
-It can affect anyone, from CEOs to college students, artists to engineers.
-Studies suggest that 70% of people experience imposter syndrome at some point in their lives.
-Even icons like Maya Angelou, Albert Einstein, and Michelle Obama have openly admitted to feeling like imposters.
+Imposter syndrome knows no boundaries.
+It can visit anyone, from CEOs to college students, artists to engineers.
+Numerical evaluations show that some 70% of people experience imposter syndrome at some point in their lives.
+The ever-candid Maya Angelou, Albert Einstein, and Michelle Obama have all confessed to feeling like imposters.
+The very first step in overcoming imposter syndrome is to realize that you’re not alone-everyone, including individuals of great accomplishment, has faced it.

 Why Does It Happen?